sitle/chef-bareos/README.md

   }
 }
 ```
-This "role base" has to be apply to all your nodes.
+This role have to be applied to all your node so they can be backed up by this cookbook.

-#### role backup-server
+### backup-server role (install the bareos server backup)

 For the server you need a role named ```backup-server``` with for example :